 Nutrition at a glance

 - While there is no mandatory regulation for nutritionists, many roles require registration on the UK Voluntary Register of Nutritionists (UKVRN) held by the Association of Nutrition.
 Registration on the UKVRN demonstrates to employers and clients that you meet rigorously applied training, competence and professional practice criteria.
+It is the only register of nutritionists currently recognised by Public Health England, NHS Choices and NHS Careers.

 - An undergradute degree in Nutrition is usually required to register as an Registered Associate Nutritionist (ANutrs) on the UKVRN.
 You can then apply for registration as a Registered Nutritionist (RNutrs) once you have gained a minimum of three years' practical experience.